josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 * If you are wondering why an attribute such as LivingArea is missing for some rows, the reason is that not every house for rent provides such an attribute publicly.
 Therefore, we may not get some attributes and will receive a CSV file with some missing values.
 That's why we need to clean the data.
 In the case that Zip is missing, it may be a failure from the get_zipcode.py file.
 However, the success rate for that query is relatively high.
 We will get the final CSV file under several trials.

+## b.
+Price Regression Modelling

+* ***Goals:*** To build a regression model to predict a house rent for apartments in Austin, TX given several attributes such as 'Zip Code', 'Living Area', 'Bathrooms', etc.

+* ***Variables:*** We chose 'Zip', 'LivingArea', 'Bathrooms', 'Bedrooms', and 'Distance to the University' as X, and chose 'Price' as Y for our regression models.

+* ***Model Selection*** We tried several regression models, which are Random Forest, Decision Tree,.............

+## c.
+Statistical Analysis

 You can view the interactive Plotly plot for the following figures by downloading the .html file in the 'images' folder, for example, [here](images/LA_P_scatter_plot.html).